'Unite the Right' organizer Jason Kessler released on perjury charge

 Kessler gave a statement to a magistrate on Jan.
 23, 2017, claiming that he was assaulted by James Taylor on the Downtown Mall while trying to gather signatures for his petition to get Wes Bellamy removed from the Charlottesville City Council.

-However, Kessler later pleaded guilty to assaulting Taylor and charges were dismissed against Taylor.
+and charges were dismissed against Taylor.

 Kessler admitted to punching Taylor in the face after a confrontation over his petition.

 "He and his buddy came over, they scribbled on my petition and vandalized it," said Kessler.
 "James didn't want to have a conversation with me, he yelled you're a....and he called me a name.
 I felt threatened and I hit him to get him away from me."

 On the other hand, Taylor says he was simply killing time on the mall with his dog and a cup of coffee.

 "He handed me his clipboard so I could read it and I handed it back to him," said Taylor.
 "I said what I said to him and he didn't like it."